Our Work

 The Care Team closes the loop with information flowing back to the advocates about their interactions with a given student via our proprietary Archivum Insights case management platform.
 The proprietary platform provides case managers, the Persistence Committee, Care Team members and administrators with the ability to review identified at-risk students cases, coordinate their care and communicate with partners across campus.

 On July 1, 2020, USF's three separately accredited campuses were consolidated into one accredited university with three campuses.
-As a result, Student Success leadership has implemented the case management model founded on the Tampa campus across the university.
+As a result, Student Success leadership implemented the case management model founded on the Tampa campus across the university.